-Workforce development is an important component of community building.
+Workforce development is an important community building objective.
 USC-VHH participated in and supported community programs that encouraged careers in the health professions.

-• Healthcare Day of Discovery - provides a day-long overview of several healthcare career paths, the education required to pursue those paths, and a glance into the day-to-day duties of individuals performing those jobs.

-• USC Bovard Scholars VHH Site Visit - provides outstanding students with financial need to achieve academic and career success.
+- Healthcare Day of Discovery provides a day-long overview of several health care career paths, the education required to pursue those paths, and a glance into the day-to-day duties of individuals performing those jobs. - USC Bovard Scholars VHH Site Visit provides outstanding students with financial need to achieve academic and career success.